zendesk/sell-custom-objects-invoices-app/doc/pt3.md

   )
 }
 ```
-This component is also responsible for gathering data based on provided `dealId` prop - it calls Sunshine API to find related record of  Custom Object  type `Invoice` for given `dealId`.
+This component is also responsible for gathering data based on provided `dealId` prop: it calls Sunshine API to find related record of  Custom Object  type `Invoice` for given `dealId`.

 It uses [useClientRequest](https://github.com/zendesk/sell-zaf-app-toolbox#useclientrequesturl-options-dependencies-cachekey) hook to perform a `GET` request on [Related Object Records API](https://developer.zendesk.com/rest_api/docs/sunshine/resources#list-related-object-records).
-As you probably remember we defined our 1:1 Relationship type as:
+As you might remember we defined our 1:1 Relationship type as:
 ```
 {
   key: 'deal_invoice',